chgrebe/sandbox_remote/README.md

 sandbox_remote
 ==============

-Just my little sandbox git repository.
+Just my little sandbox git repository to get used to Git after SVN.